glasnt/talks/2017_01_LCA_JavaScript/slides.md

 ### ... all with HTML/CSS only.

 <span class="bfoot" style="bottom: -100px"><a href="http://youmightnotneedjs.com/">You Might Not Need JavaScript.com</a></span>

+Note: image sliders, modals, light boxes; all fancy UI things taht can now be implemented entirely in HTML/CSS

+Also, form validation and file uploads!

+Sample implementations for all of these are over at youmightnotneedjavascript.com
 ---
 # Using JavaScript<br>without JavaScript <!-- .slide: class="center" -->
+Note:
+Another way is to use javascript, but dont use javascript
 ---
 # Pick any language <!-- .slide: class="center" -->

 <span class="bfoot" style="bottom: -280px"><a href="https://github.com/jashkenas/coffeescript/wiki/list-of-languages-that-compile-to-js">List of languages that compile to JS</a></span>

+Note:

+pick any language

+that language probably has a way to compile it's code down into javsacript

+so you can program in your favourite language, then convert it into javascript, and run that on your browser
 ---

 ### Ruby: Opal, Red, .. <!-- .slide: class="center" -->